nopnop2002/esp32-idf-sqlite3/redirect/README.md

 This project executes this SQL command at startup.
+The datetime column will be set to the current date and time.
 ```
 CREATE TABLE test (id INTEGER, datetime);
 INSERT INTO test VALUES (1, '%s');